 Just as we’ve mentioned earlier, using this method is stressful and involves a high level of risk.
 However, there’s an even better method you can try below.

-Although you can choose to use manual settings, most cloud backup services’ software offer automatic backup.
+Although you can choose to use manual settings, most cloud backup services’ software offers automatic backup.
 This way, you can remove the limitations of manual backup by using an automated backup.
 You can sync files so that they are available on all accessible platforms.

 For most cloud services, this is a readily available feature.
 When you add new files to the system, the software automatically backs it up.